 In his spare time he put his efforts into it, and after three years, some dead-ends and more iterations, he came back with ingenious covers made from an aluminium sandwich panel.
 Finally it was possible to have thin, rigid covers that can be connected with the discs!
 The invention of the covers is now patented.
 He then added beautiful aluminium discs, the elastic band, and even a paper envelope in the back.
 He also re-arranged the spacing in between the discs, so that the paper can always be perforated with a 2-hole punch, perfectly centered in the left edge.
 This allows for easy archiving of the used pages, when I replace them by new ones.

-The upgrade in the material of the covers (aluminium instead of plastic or cardboard) gives it the rigidity and the professional quality I was looking for.
+The upgrade in the material of the covers (aluminum instead of plastic or cardboard) gives it the rigidity and the professional quality I was looking for.

 A final word about myself: In 2017 I said goodbye to the corporate world, and I am fully dedicated to bring you the best notebook you have ever imagined…